 #ASMIRT2021 #NZIMRT2021 #2021REVISION

-We look forward to seeing your photos appear across the ASMIRT social media platforms!
+We look forward to seeing your posts and comments appear across the ASMIRT social media platforms!
 Tag your friends and let us know what you’re enjoying most about the conference.

 Do you qualify for Student Registration?